luyug/GradCache/README.md

 pip install --editable .
 ```

-# Usage
+## Usage
 Gradient caching functionalities are implemented in `GradCache` class.

-The class's `__init__` method has several functional parameters `*_fn` for easy adjust of model behaviors.
+- The class's `__init__` method defines the cache and has several functional parameters `*_fn` for easy adjust of model behaviors.
 Alternatively you can also sub-class GradCache.
 ```
 grad_cache.GradCache(
   models: List[nn.Module],